All Episodes

 I've forgotten when it was that Trump came out and said he had seen a picture.

-Let's go back even further to the Grooveyard of Forgotten hits audio sound bites.
+Let's go back even further to the grooveyard of forgotten hits, audio soundbites.

-I congratulate President Carter on his victory Here.
+I congratulate President Carter on his victory here.

-I am confident that the Democratic Party will reunite on the basis of democratic principles, and that together we will march towards a Democratic victory in 1980.
+I am confident that the Democratic Party will reunite on the basis of Democratic principles and that together we will march towards a Democratic victory in 1980.

 For me, a few hours ago, this campaign came to an end.

-The work goes on, the cause endures, the hope still lives, and the dream shall never die.
+For all those whose cares have been our concern, the work goes on, the cause endures, the hope still lives, and the dream shall never die.

 Translation, screw you, Carter.

-See here that Jimmy Carter did not receive Ted Kennedy's endorsement.
+So here, Jimmy Carter did not receive Ted Kennedy's endorsement.

-This was in 1980 was a great campaign.
+This was 1980 was a great campaign.

-I I don't know how many of you were old enough or even born.
+I don't know how many of you were old enough or even born, but there was a great moment in the 80 campaign.

 Jimmy Carter was a disaster.